tob-asco/seeds/tags.md

    - :abacus: new car designs, ways to charge, batteries, features
 2. `alternative fuels`
    - :cool: parts of the revolutionary spirit from `electro`'s :cool:
-   - :cool: elegant ideas, because the problem is rather conrete
+   - :cool: elegant ideas, because the problem is rather concrete
    - :abacus: H2, biogas, cooking oil, brand new solutions
 3. `cars`
    - :cool: *motorhead community*
    - :abacus: new cars, new features, new materials, component improvement, shows
+4. `motorbikes`
+   - :cool: *motorhead community*
+   - :abacus: new bikes, new features, new materials, component improvement, shows
+5. `bicycle`
+   - :cool: individual transportation of the future
+   - :cool: stylish, luxurious
+   - :cool: competitive (triathlon, Tour de France)
+   - :abacus: new bikes, new features, new materials, component improvement
-4. `new transportations`
+4. `new transportation`
-   - :cool: exciting ideas, futuristic designs, utopy-feeling
+   - :cool: exciting ideas, futuristic designs, utopia-feeling
    - :abacus: I hope for a lot
 5. `public transport`
    - :cool: although boring it is omnipresent in many peoples' lives
    - :abacus: new kinds, regulations, how to deal with construction, station features, vehicle features
-6. fossile
+6. fossils
 7. trains
 8. aero